FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cert_config.md

 ## Multi-group blockchain (Pro version) deployment mode

 [Multi-Group Blockchain (Pro version)](../tutorial/pro/index.md) It consists of RPC, Gateway access layer services, and multiple blockchain node services.
 One node service represents a group, and the storage uses local RocksDB.
-All nodes share access layer services.。
+All nodes share access layer services。

 For installation and deployment of Pro version, please refer to: [link](../tutorial/pro/installation.md) 。